Rakshitdhakad/sneh_food-donation/README.md

 # Sneh Food Donation Platform
+Donate and help others,
+your waste is others life saving food

 A full-stack web application for managing food donations, connecting donors with organizations, and coordinating volunteer efforts.